 In an effort to ensure that the new version of your website or mobile app offers a significantly enhanced and seamless user experience to millions of users simultaneously, businesses need to experiment at scale.
 Server-side testing becomes the obvious choice as it allows you to test deeply and thoroughly to identify and fix any flaws related to site navigation, architecture, or user experience.

 Mobile app technology is vastly different from web technology.
 So, the exact logic for client-side experimentation on websites cannot be replicated for mobile apps.
 Even if you do decide to implement client-side testing on your mobile app, the result will not only be poor user experience, but also tons of UI bugs.
-And fixing bugs on mobile apps involves a lot more steps than in the case of websites.
+Moreover, fixing bugs on mobile apps involves a lot more steps than on websites.
 You can’t simply ship a new version of the app and make it live to your users instantly like in the case of a website, but will have to wait for approvals from Android and iOS stores and then for users to update their apps.
 Therefore, to successfully run experiments on mobile apps, you will require a sophisticated server-side testing tool that can handle the complexity of a mobile app.

 With server-side testing, you can run mobile in-app UX tests seamlessly without having the users download multiple variations of their app.
 This allows you to continually enhance your in-app user experience, roll out features that optimize conversion rates, and improve your core metrics such as customer engagement and retention.